SAP Analytics Cloud: Planning on Non-Posted Characteristic Combinations

 After activation, the validation rules can be found here:

-The validation rules can now be defined using the "Create with existing attributes" option:
+Now, the validation rules can be defined using the option "Create with existing attributes":

-A hierarchical representation could also be used for this purpose.
-However, you would then have to maintain the relationships in two places, as "User-defined properties" of the Customer dimension and again as a hierarchy.
+For this, a hierarchical representation could also be used.
+However, this would necessitate maintaining the relationships in two locations: as "Custom Properties" of the Customer dimension and again as a hierarchy.

 MEMBERSET [d/Measures] = “AMOUNT_LC”